Interface Segregation Principle in C#

 HPLaserJetPrinter.cs

-Next, create a class file with the name HPLaserJetPrinter.cs and then copy and paste the following code into it.
+Next, create a class file with the name HPLaserJetPrinter.cs and copy and paste the following code.
 Here, the HPLaserJetPrinter implements the IPrinterTasks interface and provides implementations for all four methods.
-This class requires all printer services, so there is no issue in providing implementations for all interface methods.
+This class requires all printer services, so there is no issue in implementing all interface methods.

 using System;